Sv443/BetterYTM/contributing.md

 > Arguments:
 > - `pluginDef` - The properties of this plugin definition object can be found by searching for `type PluginDef` in the file [`src/types.ts`](./src/types.ts)
 >
-> The function will either throw an error if the plugin object is invalid or return a registration result object.
+> The function will either throw an error if the plugin object is invalid, or return a registration result object.
+> The error message will contain a list of problems with the passed definition.
-> Its type can be found by searching for `type PluginRegisterResult` in the file [`src/types.ts`](./src/types.ts)
+> Search for `type PluginRegisterResult` in the file [`src/types.ts`](./src/types.ts) to see the properties of the returned object.
 >
 > The returned properties include:
 > - `token` - A private token that is used for authenticated function calls and that **should not be persistently stored** beyond the current session